flectra-hq/documentation-user/accounting/bank/misc/interbank.rst

 Log an internal transfer
 ------------------------

-The first step is to register the internal paiement.
-To do so, go into your accounting dashboard. click on the **...** of one of your banks and select :menuselection:`New --> Internal transfer`.
+The first step is to register the internal payment.
+To do so go into your accounting dashboard, click on the **more** button of one of your banks and select :menuselection:`New --> Internal transfer`.

 .. image:: media/interbank01.png